sowu880/DICOM-Anonymization/README.md

 ### CryptoHash Setting

-Users can set cryptoHash key and cryptoHash function (only support sha256 for now) in setting.
+Users can set cryptoHash key and cryptoHash function (only support sha256 for now) for cryptoHash.
 |Parameters|Description|Valid Values|Required|default value|
 |----|------|--|--|--|
 |cryptoHashKey| Key for cryptoHash|string|False|A randomly generated string|